almibe/ligature-specification/wander.md

 # Wander

 Wander is a scripting language for working with knowledge graphs in Ligature.
+It takes inspiration from several programming paradigms including functional programming, logic programming, and declarative programming.
 While Wander's focus is on working with Ligature it can be used as a general scripting language as well.

 ## Status